 - share good practice, ideas, problems and solutions

 - identify less successful approaches and disseminating intended outcomes and learning from the process.

-The first project workshop on 4 April 2017 aimed to facilitate inter-project networking, provide thematic information session and advise on dissemination, sustainability and evaluation.
+The first project workshop took place on 4 April 2017 and facilitated inter-project networking, provided thematic information sessions and advised on dissemination, sustainability and evaluation.